 The salmon sashimi could have been cut thicker (the slices are folded in half) and resembles nigiri filet, which gives the impression of cheap sushi.
-For the tuna sashimi, the upper body portion is served and the cut is usually for only rolls or spicy tuna.
-This is because the upper body portion has more tendon which tastes chewy, and the bottom portion is more rich and always meant for sashimi only.
+As for the tuna sashimi, the upper body portion is served and the cut is usually for only rolls or spicy tuna.
+The reason is because the upper body portion has more tendon which tastes chewy, and the bottom cut is more rich and is always reserved for sashimi.
+Only.

 Although the scallops have a slight charred taste, they are too small, dry, stiff and wrinkly.
 Restaurants should only use medium or large sized scallops for proper skewering since the small ones fall apart.
 Underneath the scallops are sautéed onions which oddly enough, does not taste very good.
-Simple sautéed onions in butter with lemon, sounds simple and good, but it was not.
+Generally simple sautéed onions in butter with lemon sounds simple and good, but it was not.
 Weird right?
 Plus, I never say there is too much butter, however, the onions are very wet and should have been cooked on a higher heat or sautéed longer.

-The nabeyaki udon does not have a clear rich taste and has a weird seaweed broth taste… which is not usually "nabeyaki udon".
-Also, there are three thin slices of grilled chicken meat which tastes chewy, one sliced white mushroom (not shiitake like stated on the menu), two prawn tempura, two egg swirls and one crab stick.
+The nabeyaki udon does not have a clear rich flavour and instead, there is a weird seaweed broth taste… which is not usually "nabeyaki udon".
+As for the ingredients, there are three thin slices of grilled chicken meat which tastes chewy, one sliced white mushroom (not shiitake like stated on the menu), two prawn tempura, a couple of egg swirls, and one crab stick.
 Tentatsu's nabeyaki udon is cheaper by $3.00 and tastes a lot better.
 If anything, the nebayaki could have been served in a nabe, rather than a ceramic bowl.

 LOBSTER ROLL, CUCUMBER, AVOCADO, CRAB MEAT, LOBSTER TAIL AND TOBIKO WITH ORGANIC GREENS ($15.95).